nico-i/photo-ops/README.md

 # photo-ops
-An automation pipeline following a microservice architecture to crop, caption, hashtagify and post photos to social media.
+A pipeline passing an image between different micro services to crop, caption, watermark, hashtagify and finally post it to social media.

 ## Dependencies